LanaBStar/LIS-545---Final-Project/README.md

 Engelken-Jorge, M., Moreno, C., & Castañeda-Zumeta, A. (2025).
 Humour practices and European attitudes toward democracy: Data documentation (Version 1) [Data set].
 DELIAH. https://doi.org/10.5281/zenodo.15756409

+Original dataset and documentation produced by the DELIAH project:
+*Democratic Literacy and Humour (DELIAH).*

 Please note: The contents of DELIAH_Humour_Democracy.xml were originally retrieved from Zenodo and have been modified to reflect this curated repository context.